-Low Power FM Radio.
+Low Power FM Radio and "Franken FM" Stations.
 There exists a "low power radio service" on the FM band ("LPFM") in which the FCC authorizes the construction and operation of noncommercial educational FM stations with up to 100 watts ERP with antenna height above average terrain ("HAAT") at up to 30 meters (100 feet).
 This combination is calculated to produce a service area radius of approximately 3.5 miles.
 The FCC's rules will not permit any broadcaster or other media entity subject to the FCC's ownership rules to control or hold an attributable interest in an LPFM station or enter into related operating agreements with an LPFM licensee.
-Thus, absent a waiver, we could not own or program an LPFM station.
-LPFM stations are allocated throughout the FM broadcast band, (i.e., 88.1 to 107.9 MHz), although they must operate with a noncommercial format.
+Thus, absent a waiver, we could not own or program an LPFM station, LPFM stations are allocated throughout the FM broadcast band, (i.e., 88.1 to 107.9 MHz), although they must operate with a noncommercial format.
 The FCC has established allocation rules that require FM stations to be separated by specified distances to other stations on the same frequency, and stations on frequencies on the first, second and third channels adjacent to the center frequency.
 The FCC has granted construction permits and licenses for LPFM stations.
 As required by the Local Community Radio Act of 2010, the FCC in 2012 modified its rules to maintain its existing minimum distance separation requirements for full-service FM stations, FM translator stations, and FM booster stations that broadcast radio reading services via an analog subcarrier frequency to avoid potential interference by LPFM stations; and when licensing new FM translator stations, FM booster stations, and LPFM stations, to ensure that: (i) licenses are available to FM translator stations, FM booster stations, and LPFM stations; (ii) such decisions are made based on the needs of the local community; and (iii) FM translator stations, FM booster stations, and LPFM stations remain equal in status and secondary to existing and modified full-service FM stations.
+By NPRM released July 30, 2019 (MB Dockets No. 17-105, 19-193), the FCC proposed to amend the rules for the LPFM service to (1) allow LPFM licensees expanded use of directional antennas and to use custom models; (2) eliminate TV6 protections entirely on July 13, 2021, and institute a waiver process in the interim; (3) allow LPFM stations to move to any rule-compliant location provided that the current and proposed service contours overlap; and (4) permit LPFM/FM booster cross-ownership subject to guidelines similar to those currently applicable to LPFM/FM translator cross-ownership.
+The Company cannot predict whether these proposals will become effective.

-On January 5, 2012, the FCC released a Report to Congress on the impact that LPFM stations will have on full-service commercial FM stations.
-The FCC "found no statistically reliable evidence that low-power FM stations have a substantial or consistent economic impact on full-service commercial FM stations," and that "low-power FM stations generally do not have, and in the future are unlikely to have, a demonstrable economic impact on full-service commercial FM radio stations."
-We cannot predict what, if any, impact the LPFM stations will have on the Company's full-service stations and FM translators.
+On January 5, 2012, the FCC released a Report to Congress on the impact that LPFM stations would have on full-service commercial FM stations.
+The FCC "found no statistically reliable evidence that low-power FM stations have a substantial or consistent economic impact on full-service commercial FM stations,"

+and that "low-power FM stations generally do not have, and in the future are unlikely to have, a demonstrable economic impact on full-service commercial FM radio stations."
+Some LPFM stations that broadcast commercial announcements in violation of the law could have a negative economic impact on the Company's stations.
+Although rule-compliant LPFM stations compete for audience with the Company's full-power and FM translator stations, the Company cannot predict whether there will be future negative economic impact on its stations.